errisy/tsRPC/README.md

 To use it with tsc.exe, all console must be removed.

 ## Issues:
-Visual Studio is not using tsc.exe to compile TypeScript files.
+### Visual Studio is not using tsc.exe to compile TypeScript files.
 It seems that Visual Studio is using LanguageService/typescriptService in the IDE to compile after file changed.
 So it's becoming hard to hack into Visual Studio.
 Alternative choice could be use a file watch system.
+### TypeScript Compiler Versions are differenct
+The tsc.js (1718K in size) of NodeJS is different from the the official v1.8 tsc.js (1748K).
+And even the SyntaxKind codes are different.
+The OpenSource version from GitHub usually come with some errors (probably because they are in the middle for the next version.

+## Further Application:
+### This approach can be used for writing interfaces for other languages.